Debts charged on a source of income include debts attributable to farming and forestry as well as to trade and business activities.

 Loans taken up for the purpose of acquiring income are debts incurred in gaining taxable income.
 The income may be regular income, such as rental, interest or dividend income.
 The income may also be based on capital appreciation, e.g. if the taxpayer acquires a commercial property or a plot of land for investment purposes.

-Other liabilities (debts) include, for example, loans raised to acquire a free-time residence or a car and other consumer credits.
-The data include consumer credits and other debts provided they are loans granted by credit institutions and financial corporations or loans exceeding EUR 1,700 granted by other common lenders.
+Other debts include, for example, loans raised to acquire a free-time residence or a car, as well as other consumer credits.
+The data for the statistics on indebtedness have been collected from annual return data submitted by financial corporations to the tax authorities.
+Until 2011, the data included consumer credits and other debts provided they are loans granted by credit institutions and financial corporations or loans exceeding EUR 1,700 granted by other common lenders.

 The household member with the highest gross income is selected as the reference person in total statistics on income distribution.
 Income is determined from register data.